-- Continued promotion of child immunisations and breastfeeding by Health Visitors resulting in improved rates.
-MMR1 vaccinations for 5 year olds above the Scotland figure of 96% at 97.5% and immunisation rates higher than those for the Health Board and Scotland for all immunisations at 24 months and 5 years of age. - Work with NHS Greater Glasgow and Clyde to refresh the Unscheduled Care Joint Commissioning Plan in light of the impact of the pandemic. - Almost 75% of people aged 65 and over who have had 2 or more emergency admissions to hospital in the last year have had an assessment of their needs. - 1,248 people have received support with their medication from our Homecare Pharmacy Team. - 95.2% of carers felt supported to continue in their caring role when asked as part of their Adult Carer Support Plan. - 1,918 people were receiving a Community Alarm/Telecare service at March 2022. - Working in partnership with Turning Point Scotland's Overdose Response Team as part of a range of measures to prevent drug misuse deaths. - 94% of the 920 referrals to addiction services, including third sector partners, starting treatment within the national target time of 3 weeks, exceeding the 90% standard. - 20,509 people had an Electronic Key Information Summary (eKIS) in place to allow for sharing of key information across the HSCP, hospital Acute Services and Primary Care. - Developing our understanding of our Child Protection processes and the children we protect through collation and analysis of quality data through the Child Protection Minimum Dataset. - Undertaking a review of our Special Needs in Pregnancy service. - A reduction in the number of looked after children due to an increase in the number of children's plans revisited through our permanency process, where children have been able to reach positive destinations through permanency planning.
+- Continued promotion of child immunisations and breastfeeding by Health Visitors resulting in improved rates. - Work with NHS Greater Glasgow and Clyde to refresh the Unscheduled Care Joint Commissioning Plan in light of the impact of the pandemic. - Working in partnership with Turning Point Scotland's Overdose Response Team as part of a range of measures to prevent drug misuse deaths. - Developing our understanding of our Child Protection processes and the children we protect through collation and analysis of quality data through the Child Protection Minimum Dataset. - Undertaking a review of our Special Needs in Pregnancy service. - A reduction in the number of looked after children due to an increase in the number of children's plans revisited through our permanency process, where children have been able to reach positive destinations through permanency planning.